 Invest in Luxury Pieces

 This is the best way to create a more premium looking wardrobe by taking up clever tactics.
 I always keep an eye out for staple pieces that work with everything and invest money into these pieces as I know they will last years and I will get my money's worth from them; especially if you're looking for that classic biker jacket, camel coat and blazer as ideas and for shoes you can't go wrong with a classic black/nude court heel.
 Not only will these pieces give your outfits that something special but they will also pull everything together effortlessly to give you a killer outfit that works hard.

 My First Luxury Pieces

 I can remember saving up for my first pair of designer boots from Stuart Weitzman (it's the most I've ever spent on shoes to date) and instantly feel more pulled together when wearing them!
 Even better I picked them up for half the retail price.
-It always makes my outfit feel extra special with these little touches and if your into your fashion/style it's always wise to look out for sales and investing wisely before branching out to more unique designs and cuts.
+It always makes my outfit feel extra special with these little touches and if you're into your fashion/style it's always wise to look out for sales and investing wisely before branching out to the unique designs and cuts.
 I'm always comparing retail prices and calculating in my mind how well the piece will transition into my wardrobe.
 My first luxury coat was a suede biker jacket from ALL Saints, something I've dreamed about owning for so long!!
-As for handbags I've dabbled in a couple of brands but haven't really found the one as of yet.
+As for handbags I've dabbled in a couple of brands but hasn't really found the one as of yet.
 I do have my eye on a simple Aspinal of London tote bag but torn between this and the likes of Mulberry as the Lily's are definitely up my street.
 I guess you could say it gives me fulfilment to invest in these pieces, knowing that I've spent my money wisely and it will last years if not a lifetime.